AmalSunny992/AWS-Hands-On/README.md

 # AWS Hands-On Projects
-This repository contains step-by-step guides for hands-on AWS projects
+This repository contains step-by-step guides for hands-on AWS projects done by me.

 ## Table Of Contents